thumbnail

 Unit Elasticity of Supply

-What has a coefficient above one but less than infinity?
+What has a coefficient of one?

 The only price at which demand and supply are equal thus meaning there is no shortage or surplus and all supply is demanded